- Strength standards are strength benchmarks for different exercises based on your body weight and sex.

 “Elite” in this case means you’re in the top 2.5%.
 In other words, you’re stronger than 97.5% of the other people in this group, which is already made up of very strong powerlifters.
-In other words, you’re freaky strong if you’re Elite.
+You’re freaky strong if you’re Elite.

 On the other end of the spectrum we have “Class 5,” which includes people who are only stronger than 10% of other lifters in the USAPL.

-That still means you’re stronger than most recreational lifters, but you’re at the bottom of the pecking order in that federation.
+That still means you’re stronger than most recreational lifters, but you’re at the bottom of the totem pole in this powerlifting federation.

 The numbers at the top of the table are body weights in pounds.
-Heavier people are generally going to be the strongest, so most strength standards are based on relative strength, or how much you can lift at a given body weight.
+The heaviest people are generally going to be the strongest, so most strength standards are based on relative strength, or how much you can lift at a given body weight.

 There’s a problem with relying on powerlifting strength standards, though:

 They’re entirely based on data from people whose only goal is to squat, bench press, and deadlift as much as possible.
 Many of them will be genetically gifted for strength sports, and many will also use steroids to help bump up their numbers (even though the USAPL tests for drug use, these tests aren’t difficult to cheat).

 If you’re interested in powerlifting then by all means use strength standards for powerlifting.
 If you’re a recreational lifter who simply wants to be healthy, muscular, and strong (and natural), though, then I recommend you stick with strength standards that are based on data from lifters like you, which we’ll get into next.

 Summary: Strength standards are strength benchmarks for different exercises based on your body weight and sex.
 Most strength standards for powerlifters are going to give you unrealistically high numbers, so it’s best to use strength standards based on recreational lifters.